SBAI-Youness/Stock_Management_System/README.md

   - Sort products by name or unit price.
 - **Persistent Storage**:
   Save product data in a CSV file for future access.
+- **Security Features**:
+  - Password Hashing with OpenSSL: User passwords are securely hashed before storage to protect against unauthorized access.
+  - Brute Force Prevention: Implemented mechanisms to prevent brute force attacks, ensuring the security of user accounts.
+  - DDoS Protection: Measures in place to mitigate Distributed Denial of Service attacks, ensuring the availability of the system.

+  - Session Management: Secure session handling to prevent session hijacking and fixation.

 ## Technologies Used